keajs/kea-docs/docs/quickstart.md

 ```

 Think of actions as events that are dispatched onto a queue.
 On their own they do nothing.
-Reducer and listeners (explained below) wait for actions and react accordingly.
+Reducers and listeners (explained below) wait for actions and react accordingly.

 Actions are functions that take whatever arguments you choose and return a `payload`.
 This payload should always be an object: `(amount) => ({ amount })`.